FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

     public Environments environment = Environments.PRODUCTION;

 ### Theme
-FriendlyScoreFinanceManager can be presented with light (default) or dark theme, with are predefined list of colors and icons.
+FriendlyScoreConnect can be presented with light (default) or dark theme, with are predefined list of colors and icons.

 To use custom colors for the categories, you must override the color keys in your application.